mandrasch/my-webdev-notebook/notes/Next.js Dev to Deployment - Brad Traversy.md

 - also having every change in git for strapi is cool as well + sqlite for the local dev is very easy to get started
 - VScode autocomplete for imports & co works very nice as well
 - `strapi.isUnauthorized()` as response is quite handy, strapi could be a nice and clean fullstack solution
+- Clicking on error messages opens the file in VSCode ❤️

 ### General notes